run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  Deprecated.
 Please use `image-pull-policy=always` instead.
 >  When starting a container, always pull the image from the registry, even if the image is cached on the running node.
 This is useful when you are re-saving updates to the image using the same tag, but may incur a penalty of performance degradation on job start.

---args stringArray
->  Arguments to pass to the command running on container start.
-Use together with ``--command``.

->  Example: `--command script.py --args 10000`

 --attach
 >  Default is false.
 If set to true, wait for the Pod to start running.
 When the pod starts running, attach to the Pod.
 The flag is equivalent to the command [runai attach](runai-attach.md).

 > The --attach flag also sets ``--tty`` and ``--stdin`` to true.

---command stringArray
+--command
->  Command to run at container start.
-Use together with ``--args``.
+>  Override the image entrypoint with the commands supplied after '--'

->  Example: `--command script.py --args 10000`
+>  Example: `--command -- python script.py 10000`

 -e stringArray | --environment stringArray
 >  Define environment variables to be set in the container.
 To set multiple values add the flag multiple times (``-e BATCH_SIZE=50 -e LEARNING_RATE=0.2``) or separate by a comma (``-e BATCH_SIZE:50,LEARNING_RATE:0.2``)